Road Space Reallocation

 This table compares typical space requirements for different modes of travel.

-Research summarized by Cairns, Akins and Goodwin (2001) indicates that under certain conditions, reducing the amount of road space allocated to automobile traffic does not increase traffic congestion, and that it can help achieve a variety of transportation improvement objectives.
+Research summarized by Cairns, Akins and Goodwin (2001) indicates that under certain conditions, reducing the amount of road space allocated to automobile traffic does not increase traffic congestion, and that it can help achieve a variety of transport improvement objectives.
 This research found that reducing roadway capacity tends to reduce total vehicle traffic: travelers respond by shifting when and how they travel, and their destinations.

 Many congested urban arterials have on-street parking lanes.
 In such situations, Road Space Reallocation involves trade-offs between convenient automobile parking and improved mobility by alternative modes.
 Reallocating this road space to transit, HOV or cycling lanes, or increased sidewalk space can help achieve equity and efficiency objectives by improving mobility options for non-drivers and encouraging travelers to shift from automobile to more space-efficient modes such as transit, ridesharing, cycling and walking, particularly since automobile parking can be provided off-street or on nearby streets.
 However, local interests (particularly merchants with shops located on an arterial) often lobby to maintain on-street parking.